Table of Content

-Post Traumatic Stress Disorder (PTSD) is a mental disorder that an individual experiences post the occurrence following the experience or witnessing of a traumatic event/s like military combat, terrorist incidents, natural disasters, physical or sexual assault in adult or childhood, serious accidents, etc.
+Post Traumatic Stress Disorder (PTSD) is a mental disorder that an individual experiences after going through or witnessing of a traumatic event/s like military combat, terrorist incidents, natural disasters, physical or sexual assault in adult or childhood life, serious accidents, etc.

 - Have you been exposed to or experienced or a traumatic event?

 - In that traumatic event, did you experience intense helplessness, fear, and/or horror?

 - Have you experienced intrusive images or thoughts about the traumatic event?

 - Do you experience moments wherein you feel like you are re-living the event?

 - Do you experience recurrent nightmares about the traumatic event?

 - Do you experience any physiological and/or emotional distress when you remember the traumatic event, probably triggered when thought about or when you see something of the traumatic event?